Police officer faces demotion after stealing groceries at Quebec supermarket | CBC News

 The officer saw that Bell "took one item in her right hand and another in her left hand, proceeded to scan the item in her left hand, but not the item in her right hand," according to the agreed statement of facts.

-But then, Bell placed both items into her bin.
-And so she continued, the loss prevention officer noted, until she paid her bill for the items she scanned and headed to the exit.
+Bell placed both items into her bin and continued, the loss prevention officer noted, until she paid her bill for the items she scanned and headed to the exit.

 The loss prevention officer then caught up with her and arrested her in the vestibule between the exit doors.
 Once she was back inside the store, Bell identified herself as an Ottawa police officer.